Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 The actions highlighted above are not allowed and will be blocked.

-When EDP is set to Blocked mode, you can change file ownership of a personal file to work protected but the reverse is not possible.
-In the above, you can see that for a work file, the File ownership options are greyed out.
+When EDP is set to Blocked mode, you can change the file ownership of a personal file to work protected, but the reverse is not possible.
+The above shows that the File ownership options are greyed out for a work file.

-WIP will block user actions that involve clipboard actions like copying data from a work file or app in a work context to a personal file or app running in a personal context.
+WIP will block user actions that involve clipboard actions, such as copying data from a work file or app running in a work context to a personal file or app running in a personal context.

 WIP EDP mode – Allow Override